PostgreSQL

 CALL grant_rights_schema_future('catalog');

 Information below concerns the queries Catalog will run on Postgres with the rights granted above.
-We only extract metadata (columns, schemas, tables, roles).
+We only extract metadata for columns, schemas, tables, and roles.

 - Databases